Archived content is no longer updated and is made available for historical reference only.

 While retaining all the operating modes and features of the I²C-bus system, it permits extension of the I²C-bus by buffering both the data (SDA) and the clock (SCL) lines, thus enabling virtually an unlimited number of buses of 400 pF.

 The I²C-bus capacitance limit of 400 pF restricts the number of devices and bus length.
-Using the PCA9518A enables the system designer to divide the bus into an unlimited number of segments off of a hub where any segment to segment transition sees only one repeater delay and is multiple master capable on each segment.
+Using the PCA9518A enables the system designer to divide the bus into an unlimited number of segments off of a hub where any segment to segment transition sees only one repeater delay and is multiple controller capable on each segment.

 Using multiple PCA9518A parts, any width hub (in multiples of five)1can be implemented using the expansion pins.